Showing posts with label Entrepreneurship. Show all posts

 “They’re gross.
 They’re stinky.
 They are hard to use.
 The problem I had with oil-based wood stains is that I couldn’t get the colors that I wanted because I’m not a professional finisher.
 I didn’t really understand how to wipe on, wipe off, and layer color tones like professional applicators have to.
 Also, and worst of all, they off-let carbon and harmful volatile organic compounds (VOC’s.)
 That’s bad for applicators and bad for homeowners.
 Ugh… don’t even get me started on the dry times.
 Anyways, I solved these problems by inventing my own wood stain.
 CleanTech Coatings is now on the shelf.
 The value is that anyone can get the high-end Restoration Hardware look, at a Walmart price.
 I love solving this problem.
 It’s my passion.”

 While she works, I learn that a combination of events inspired her.
 First was a quote from Tim Cook in the “Elysis” project press release (link.)
-The second was an artisan friend who had a stroke right in front of her.
+The second was in Bill Gates book “How to Avoid a Climate Disaster.

 So the stain was your minimum viable product, did your customers want more than a wood stain?